-There can also be legal liability for sexual transmission of disease.
-(Engaging in behavior likely to transmit HIV is a Class 2 felony, and could result in a large civil damage award.)
-But this is one subject on which the legal risks may not be as serious as the health risks.
-Sexual activity with numerous persons has a high risk of infecting you with a virus that would stay with you for the rest of your life-and shorten your life.
+Sexual activity with numerous persons has a high risk of infecting you with a virus that could stay with you for the rest of your life-and shorten your life.
 Three such viruses are of major concern today:

-- HIV, the virus causing AIDS.
-Many people with HIV infection are being kept alive by modern drug therapies.
-But those therapies may require taking many pills each day; can cost of thousands of dollars per year; have serious side effects; and may eventually fail if the virus mutates into resistant versions. - Hepatitis C virus, which causes gradual liver damage and sometimes requires a liver transplant.
-It may be sexually transmitted in some situations. - Herpes simplex 2 virus, which becomes active repeatedly throughout an infected person's lifetime, and can have effects as serious as sterility.
+- HIV, the virus that causes AIDS.
+HIV attacks the body's immune system, weakening its ability to fight other infections.
+There is no cure for HIV and AIDS.
+Modern drug therapies can control the disease.
+However, they are expensive; can have serious side effects; and may eventually fail if the virus mutates into resistant versions. - Hepatitis C virus, which causes gradual liver damage and sometimes requires a liver transplant.
+It may be sexually transmitted in some situations-although sharing of injection needles, and unhygienic tattooing and body piercing, are more common infection routes.180

+• Herpes simplex 2 virus, which becomes active repeatedly throughout an infected person's lifetime, and can have effects as serious as sterility.
+181